OpenDataServices/oroi-standard/docs/index.md

 The data model is a first draft: it's an opener in a conversation.
 Publishing its details here, means that the ideas can feed into further work in this domain.
 We hope that it might provoke interest and criticism.

 The [draft data model](https://docs.google.com/spreadsheets/d/1QCVkxi1B-i3xx1lVJXe1ihhQSrgtOEeAxj8CHoFgTVA/edit#gid=0) is documented in a spreadsheet for convenience.
-Ultimtaely it could be rendered in JSON schema.
+Ultimtaely a related data standard could be rendered in JSON schema.

 ## Overview of the data model